penelopeysm/penelopeysm.github.io/src/content/post/2024-02-21-northanger-abbey/index.md

 So, it's nice to see something different.
 Sure, it may take some liberties with the source; but in doing so, it liberates us from what is usually interpreted as an overwhelming heteronormativity of the 19th-century literary canon.

+## Did I enjoy it?

+Yes!
+But I won't give a rating, because I don't have a baseline to compare against.
+I thought the acting was fantastic.
+Having made one shameful attempt at it in a previous life, I'm pretty sure I could never do such a thing.

+Ultimately, I guess this post was just a vehicle for me to talk about my favourite author. :-)